 How do I know if a house is at risk of subsidence?

 Buying a new home can be an exciting and daunting experience.
 In addition to the major financial commitment you are about to embark upon, you need to make sure that the property you are buying is in good condition.

 House buyers are highly advised to have an independent home survey carried out prior to purchase, so that serious issues such as damp, timber defects and subsidence can be identified.

-Take a pragmatic approach to understand the nature of the problem and how to deal with it, and take specialist advice from your surveyor to inform your decision making about your property purchase.
+Take a pragmatic approach to understanding the nature of the problem and how to deal with it, and take specialist advice from your surveyor to inform your decision-making about your property purchase.

 If you are considering buying a house with a history of subsidence, your first task is to find out as much as you can about the current condition of the problem.